sendinblue/APIv3-python-library/docs/ListsApi.md

 # create an instance of the API class
 api_instance = sib_api_v3_sdk.ListsApi(sib_api_v3_sdk.ApiClient(configuration))
 list_id = 789 # int | Id of the list
-modified_since = '2013-10-20T19:20:30+01:00' # datetime | Filter (urlencoded) the contacts modified after a given UTC date-time (YYYY-MM-DDTHH:mm:ss.SSSZ).
+modified_since = 'modified_since_example' # str | Filter (urlencoded) the contacts modified after a given UTC date-time (YYYY-MM-DDTHH:mm:ss.SSSZ).
 Prefer to pass your timezone in date-time format for accurate result. (optional) limit = 50 # int | Number of documents per page (optional) (default to 50) offset = 0 # int | Index of the first document of the page (optional) (default to 0) sort = 'desc' # str | Sort the results in the ascending/descending order of record creation.
 Default order is **descending** if `sort` is not passed (optional) (default to desc)